EITP/IT-LAB/Drone Coding/Samples/Flying Tello EDU Autonomously/tutorial01.md

 ```
 3. Design your flying pattern / path
 4. Write the script based on the designed pattern / path
-5.
-6. Place another show leds block and leave it blank
-7. Click the Download button to download the code (file format with .hex)
-8. Find micro:bit root directory drive which is connected with your pc with USB cable.
-9. Put the program you just downloaded into [MICROBIT] root directory drive
+5. Place your TELLO EDU on a flat surface
+6. Program Tello EDU to fly in patterns.

 ### Quick Try
-You can download the micro:bit-Flashing-Cross.hex file from source folder and put it directly to your micro:bit Chip for trial.
+You can download the third-party software, Packetsender, to connect and control your Tello EDU.